iamroot99/the-cryptographer/README.md

 decrypted Alice’s message.

 ### **3. User Interaction**
-When implementing the extension, we tried to design a program with perfect user interaction as we wanted everyone to be able to use it, not just people who understand programming or cryptography.
+When implementing the extension, I tried to design a program with perfect user interaction as I wanted everyone to be able to use it, not just people who understand programming or cryptography.
 Such, the Cryptographer works in two modes: encryption and decryption.
 If the ”enc” argument is given, the name of the output file and the one that stores the digits to